Revenue stamps of Bangladesh

 Bangladesh first issued revenue stamps in 1972, the year after independence, and continues to do so to this day.
-Previously Bangladesh used revenues of India from the 19th century to 1947, and those of Pakistan from 1947 to 1971.
+Previously there was no country named Bangladesh and it was part of India (till 1947) and part of Pakistan (from 1947 to 1971) and respective revenues were used.
 From 1921 to 1947 various Indian revenues were overprinted BENGAL for use in modern Bangladesh and West Bengal.

 Since independence, Bangladesh has issued revenues for the following taxes: